 To date, the Pact to stop sexual exploitation of children has 80 signatories from 24 countries.

 Measures and follow-up action for the implementation of recommendations of Lanzarote Committee

-On 13-14 December 2018 the Children’s Rights Division, in association with the SRSG on migration and refugees, organised an international roundtable on “Delivering real change: effectively protecting refugee and migrant children’s rights” to discuss among others follow-up to the recommendations of the Lanzarote Committee’s Special report and to SRSG’s fact-finding missions.
+On 13-14 December 2018 in Strasbourg, Council of Europe Children´s Rights Division, in association with the SRSG on migration and refugees, organised an international roundtable on “Delivering real change: effectively protecting refugee and migrant children’s rights” to discuss among others follow-up to the recommendations of the Lanzarote Committee’s Special report and to SRSG’s fact-finding missions.

 Enhancing refugee and migrant children's integration

-A survey on Language Policies and Language Requirements for Migrants in the member states is being undertaken by the Education Department in close cooperation with the Association of Language Testers in Europe (ALTE).
-Its primary aim is to map the language requirements and knowledge of society (KoS) requirements for migrants in Council of Europe member states prior to entry, for residence and for citizenship with the aim of identifying trends in policies for the linguistic integration of migrants.
-A new feature in this survey is the particular attention dedicated to vulnerable groups, such as illiterate/low-literate migrants, women, unaccompanied minors, asylum seekers and refugees.
+A survey on Language Policies and Language Requirements for Migrants in the member states was being undertaken by the Education Department in close cooperation with the Association of Language Testers in Europe (ALTE).
+Its primary aim was to map the language requirements and knowledge of society (KoS) requirements for migrants in Council of Europe member states.
+A new feature in this survey is the particular attention dedicated to vulnerable groups, such as illiterate/low-literate migrants, women, unaccompanied children, asylum seekers and refugees.

-Collection of texts: Children and Adolescents from a migrant background: Integration and Education; Linguistic and educational integration of children and adolescents from migrant backgrounds; Resources.
+Collection of Council of Europe texts: Children and Adolescents from a migrant background: Integration and Education; Linguistic and educational integration of children and adolescents from migrant backgrounds; Resources.

 European qualifications passport for refugees

 On 14 November 2017 was adopted a Recommendation on the Recognition of qualifications held by refugees, displaced person, and persons in a refugee-like situation and its explanatory memorandum.
 The EQPR is cited in the explanatory memorandum as a good practice implementing the recommendation and Article 7 of the Lisbon Recognition Convention.